-We do not provide the grips.
-We engrave the customers grips only.
+We do not provide or sell grips.
+We only engrave the customers grips.
 We do not use stock patterns.
 Every grip we do is a one of a kind creation.

 CO2 lasers cannot engrave grips that are made of PVC, it will ruin the lens of the laser.